dcunited001/dcunited001.github.io/_posts/2017-06-05-international-trends-2020-universal-basic-income.md

 complexity of the solutions nearly completely determines its potential to be automated.

-### Uber
+### Uber and Gradual Automation of Employment Roles

-- Uber is a perfect example of how automation gradually overtakes employment roles within a business or industry.
-  - Uber essentially automated the taxi dispatcher and the task of navigation for drivers.
+Uber is a perfect example of how automation gradually overtakes employment roles within a business or industry.
+Uber essentially automated the taxi dispatcher and the task of navigation for drivers.

-  - Once the problem of driving is tractibly solved, it would appear economically advantageous to automate the driver.
+Once the problem of driving is tractibly solved, it would appear economically advantageous to automate the driver.
 Uber may decide that it wants to continue offering drivers or some such formulation of its product, since a driver affects the customer experience.
-    - Also, with drivers, Uber has a platform composed of people invested in Uber's success.
+Also, with drivers, Uber has a platform composed of people invested in Uber's success.
 These drivers also act as vectors for propagating dynamics through social networks (i.e. marketing).

+###

-  - So, the point is, there are roles which can be automated, where automation appears to pay off on the surface.
+The point is, there are roles which can be automated, where automation appears to pay off on the surface.
 Yet, in the long term, automation may instead strongly detract from certain aspects of your business and product, especially the customer experience.
 Total automation removes human social dimensions from your product.
 Factors like these were ubiquitous before the 21st century, so effects from their presence or absence in a product is not well understood.

-### Mental Labor
+### [Mental Labor Will Be The First to Go]

 It's a common assumption, but mental labor is not safe.
 In fact, these are some of the easiest and most effective roles to automate.
 For